Rotation formalisms in three dimensions: Euler rotations

 The idea behind Euler rotations is to split the complete rotation of the coordinate system into three simpler constitutive rotations, called precession, nutation, and intrinsic rotation, being each one of them an increment on one of the Euler angles.
 Notice that the outer matrix will represent a rotation around one of the axes of the reference frame, and the inner matrix represents a rotation around one of the moving frame axes.
 The middle matrix represents a rotation around an intermediate axis called line of nodes.

 However, the definition of Euler angles is not unique and in the literature many different conventions are used.
-These conventions depend on the axes about which the rotations are carried out, and their sequence (since rotations are not commutative).
+These conventions depend on the axes about which the rotations are carried out, and their sequence (since rotations on a sphere are non-commutative).

 The convention being used is usually indicated by specifying the axes about which the consecutive rotations (before being composed) take place, referring to them by index (1, 2, 3) or letter (X, Y, Z).
 The engineering and robotics communities typically use 3-1-3 Euler angles.
 Notice that after composing the independent rotations, they do not rotate about their axis anymore.
 The most external matrix rotates the other two, leaving the second rotation matrix over the line of nodes, and the third one in a frame comoving with the body.
 There are 3 × 3 × 3 = 27 possible combinations of three basic rotations but only 3 × 2 × 2 = 12 of them can be used for representing arbitrary 3D rotations as Euler angles.
 These 12 combinations avoid consecutive rotations around the same axis (such as XXY) which would reduce the degrees of freedom that can be represented.

 Therefore, Euler angles are never expressed in terms of the external frame, or in terms of the co-moving rotated body frame, but in a mixture.
 Other conventions (e.g., rotation matrix or quaternions) are used to avoid this problem.

 In aviation orientation of the aircraft is usually expressed as intrinsic Tait-Bryan angles following the z-y′-x″ convention, which are called heading, elevation, and bank (or synonymously, yaw, pitch, and roll).